Montego 20

-The design was built by Universal Marine in St. Petersburg, Florida, United States from 1976 until 1985, but it is now out of production.
+The Montego 20 is a recreational keelboat built by Universal Marine in St. Petersburg, Florida, United States from 1976 until 1985.

 Design

-The Montego 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+It is built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig with a deck-stepped mast, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a shoal draft keel.
 It displaces 1700 lb and carries 600 lb of ballast.

 The boat has a draft of 2.00 ft with the standard shoal-draft keel, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides, just aft of the bow cabin.
 The galley is equipped with a single-burner stove to port and sink to starboard.
 A 50 USqt icebox doubles as the companionway step.
 The head is located in the bow cabin, under the "V"-berth.
 Cabin headroom is 48 in.

 The design has a PHRF racing average handicap of 282 and a hull speed of 5.6 kn.